Wonder how to be successful on a high fruit raw food diet?

 One thing I actually wanted to say in the video but forgot till after.

-I have been 100% raw 811 for nearing 8 years now and can say I feel better in every conceivable way possible month after month, year after year.
+At the time of filming this video in 2012 I have been 100% raw 80/10/10 for nearly 8 years and can say I feel better in every conceivable way possible month after month, year after year.
 Having found unparalleled growth in strength endurance flexibility passion purpose clarity compassion consciousness connection and awareness its been my passion and joy to share this information n Sweetness.

 As McMatre says “Feeling this good was not meant to be Done Alone Now”

-At 31 I feel better than I have since I was 13, my energy endurance and recovery are rediculous!
+At 31 I feel better than I have since I was 13, my energy endurance and recovery are ridiculous!

 Ive heard concerns about nutritional sufficiency living on a high fruit low fat raw vegan diet, some people asking me and wondering about blood tests on a Raw Vegan Diet, To me the Proof is in the Pudding.